trewknowledge/GDPR/README.txt

 For optional consents, there's a wrapper function `have_consent( $consent_id )` to help you display or hide something on the site depending if the user gave consent or not.

-Consents are logged to the user record for auditing or for access purpooses.
+Consents are logged to the user record for auditing or for access purposes.

 == Requests Table & Rights of Data User ==